London, England Airbnb Market Data 2026: STR Report & Statistics

 Updated:

-London's 34,636 active listings and moderate demand with room for well-positioned listings to outperform make it a major short-term rental market.
-Supply grew 63.3% over the past year, yet revenue and nightly rates both trended upward — a signal that traveler demand is outpacing new inventory rather than being diluted by it.
-For hosts, pricing power remains intact even as competition increases.
+London's 32,050 active listings and moderate demand with room for well-positioned listings to outperform make it a major short-term rental market.
+Active supply contracted 17.1% year over year, yet revenue and nightly rates both rose — fewer listings are capturing more of the market.
+Remaining and incoming hosts benefit from reduced competition and stronger pricing.

 Regulation is low with minimal registration requirements, pointing to an operator-friendly environment.
 The data points to a market where fundamentals reward execution — the right property, priced well, in the right neighborhood still outperforms.